track-asia/trackasia-native/platform/linux/README.md

 ### Running the render tests

 To check that the output of the rendering is correct, we compare actual rendered PNGs for simple styles with expected PNGs.
-The content of the tests used to be stored in the MapLibre GL JS repository, which means that GL JS and Native are mostly pixel-identical in their rendering.
+The content of the tests used to be stored in the TrackAsia GL JS repository, which means that GL JS and Native are mostly pixel-identical in their rendering.

 The directory structure of the render tests looks like: